 top of page

 Planning any wedding or special event can be a very challenging undertaking.
-We strive to make the process stress-free with helpful tips from my years as a Professional DJ, Live Show Producer, and Event Planner.
-Below are a few insights and what I like to call "The Good, The Fad, and The Ugly".
+We strive to make the process stress-free with helpful tips from our years as professional DJs, live-show producers, and event coordinators Below are a few insights and what we like to call "The Good, The Fad, and The Ugly."

 20160917_132332.jpg